digvijay30786/go_fund_me/README.md

 ##  GoFundMe Project
-About- This is a working clone of the crowdfunding platform GoFundMe.This project is the part of the construct week of Unit-3 at Masai School, this project has been done in order to learn the basic working of a website by implementing Reactjs, CSS3, JavaScript.
+About-This project is the part of the construct week of Unit-3 at Masai School, this project has been done in order to learn the basic working of a website by implementing Reactjs, CSS3, JavaScript.
 Working on this project was really fun and we learned a lot of new things that goes into building a website.
 This is our second collaborative project under the guidance of Masai Team to facilitate the full stack web development curriculam.

 Working
 ##  Contributors